 J.M.E.
 McTaggart first employed the now-standard distinction between the A- an B-series in an attempt to prove the unreality of time.
 I argue that McTaggart's analysis of time requires that a subject exist within the A-series, and as such lends itself to a Heideggerian conception of time, viewed both through Being and Time and Heidegger's interpretation of Aristotle's theory, that necessitates a 'personal' temporality in order to make 'world-time' intelligible.
 I also suggest that Heidegger's temporaility, formulated as a non-successive unity grounded in Dasein's existential constitution as being-in-the-world, circumvents McTaggart's preemptive charge of circularity and therefore also avoids the conclusion that time is unreal.

 Dotray, Zachary, "Time and Temporality: A Heiddegerian Perspective on McTaggart's A-series" (2010).
-Honors Projects.
-Paper 3.
+Philosophy Honors Projects.
+3.

 © Copyright is owned by author of this document